Mirrored Cursor for Left-Handed Users on Mac

-If you keep feeling that the Mac arrow should point the other way, the issue is usually not color or size.
+If the standard macOS cursor feels unnatural and foreign, the issue is usually not color or size.
 It is geometry.
-A mirrored cursor for the left hand changes the direction of the arrow so the pointer can feel more natural for left-handed users on macOS.
+A mirrored cursor for left-handed users changes the direction of the arrow so work with the pointer can feel more natural.

 What “mirroring the cursor” actually means

 In UI terms, the pointer shape is flipped across the vertical axis.
 Click logic stays the same, but the arrow’s geometry and direction are read differently.
-For some users that is exactly the point: the cursor finally feels like it points in the right direction for the left hand.
+For some users that is exactly the point: the cursor starts to feel like it points in the right direction for left-handed work.

 macOS lets you tweak mouse speed, secondary click, and other settings, but it does not provide a built-in switch that simply flips the system arrow.
 That is why searches like “mirror cursor Mac” or “cursor points the other way” usually refer to a dedicated left-handed cursor mode.